Moises Caicedo has deservedly earned a reputation as a Chelsea player capable of the spectacular!

 Then came a wonderfully controlled volley at Old Trafford to earn us a point in the Premier League last November, before Caicedo crowned off our triumphant UEFA Conference League campaign with a low, arrowed strike from 20 yards in the final win over Real Betis.

-It was a goal that blended power and precision.
-And as we have now seen on several occasions, that is the perfect snapshot of Caicedo’s shooting ability!
+As we have now seen on several occasions, it was the perfect snapshot of Caicedo’s shooting ability!